jan-ferdinand/zudoku/index.md

 	[“Crypto” means Cryptography](https://en.wikipedia.org/wiki/Crypto_naming_controversy).
 </span>

-The Sudoku “AI Escargot” was created by [Arto Inkala](http://aisudoku.com/index_en.html) and is reproduced here with his friendly permission.
+The Sudoku Peggy and Victor were competing over is “AI Escargot” by [Arto Inkala](http://aisudoku.com/index_en.html).
+It is reproduced here with his friendly permission.

-This website is statically rendered by [Jekyll](https://jekyllrb.com/) with the [Basically Basic](https://github.com/mmistakes/jekyll-theme-basically-basic) theme and hosted by [GitHub Pages](https://pages.github.com/).
+This website is statically rendered by [Jekyll](https://jekyllrb.com/) with the [Basically Basic](https://github.com/mmistakes/jekyll-theme-basically-basic) theme and hosted on [GitHub Pages](https://pages.github.com/).